webosose/website/content/en/docs/guides/setup/building-webos-ose.md

 ### Building webos-image

 {{< note "IMPORTANT NOTICE" >}}
 This process takes a very long time, especially on laptop computers.
 Make sure you have enough time and system resources to build.
-Regarding the build time, refer to [our test results](#appendix-b-build-time-test).
+Regarding the build time, refer to [Appendix B. Build Time Test](#appendix-b-build-time-test).
 {{< /note >}}

 To kick off a full build of webOS OSE, enter the following: